Intel Intel

 This type of lawsuit could help business owners think outside of the box and expand their coverage, because there is definitely an exposure for your recipes and your trade secrets, and we have products that will cover that.
 It is just not on a typical CGL Insurance policy.

-Business owners might not be aware of the risk, Dennis agreed, and they may assume “trade secrets” only apply to Wall Street.
-“Anytime a business has a certain way of marketing themselves, they want to protect those,” she said, and media coverage on situations like the claims made by Crumbl could help bring these risks to light.
+Business owners might not be aware of the risk, and they may assume “trade secrets” only apply to Wall Street.
+“Anytime a business has a certain way of marketing themselves, they want to protect those,” Dennis said, and media coverage on situations like the claims made by Crumbl could help bring these risks to light.
 “This type of lawsuit could help business owners think outside of the box and expand their coverage, because there is definitely an exposure for your recipes and your trade secrets, and we have products that will cover that.
 It is just not on a typical CGL Insurance policy.”

 Preparing for the unexpected